macxred/cashctrl_api/README.md

 # Python Client for CashCtrl REST API

-cashctrl_api is a lightweight Python package designed to facilitate connections to the REST API of [CashCtrl](https://cashctrl.com), a comprehensive online accounting software.
+cashctrl_api is a lightweight Python package designed to facilitate connections to the [CashCtrl](https://cashctrl.com) REST API, a concise online accounting software.
 It is designed as a thin wrapper that routes requests via universal methods and does not implement individual endpoints.

 Most GET, POST, PATCH, PUT and DELETE requests are transmitted via generic